cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 Project overview: This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self-driving car systems?

+Project overview: To understand urban scenes by regressing the presence of pederstrians, vechicles, objects, the modern computer vision approach is to detect objects with bounding box and class label regression.
+Object detection is an important component of self-driving car systems to make precise steering decision, ensuring both driver and pedestrian's safety.

 Set up: This section should contain a brief description of the steps to follow to run the code for this repository.

-To understand scenes by knowing the presence of pederstrians, vechicles, objects, the model computer vision approach is to detect objects with bounding box and class label regression.
-In this project,
+In this project, I would be training and evaluating the prediction performances of a Yolo network, one of the state-of-the-art framework to detect multiple objects in video frames with the real world autonomous driving dataset collected by Waymo.
+Firstly we would be looking into exploratory data analysis, to delve the information the dataset provides.
+Secondly I would be sharing comparing and tuning training performance, evaluation performance, analysis on hyperparameters tuning.

 Dataset
 Dataset Analysis: This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts, and other visualizations.